spdx/spdx-spec/chapters/file-information.md

 ## 8.12 File comment field <a name="8.12"></a>

-**Description**
+### 8.12.1 Description

 This field provides a place for the SPDX file creator to record any general comments about the file.

-**Intent**

-Here, the intent is to provide the recipient of the SPDX file with more information determined after careful analysis of a file.

-**Metadata**

 The metadata for the file comment field is shown in Table 47.

 Table 47 — Metadata for the file comment field